Pei2tech/ipatranscription/README.md

 # IPA transcription Training

-A program to transcript the abnormal voice using IPA
+A program to transcript the abnormal voice using IPA.

+It is sub-project of [IPATRANS](https://demo.cmssds.org "IPATRANS").
+IPATRANS is a teaching platform for Transcription of Disordered Speech Sounds.

 ## Getting Started